Saada: Founding and Middle Ages

-During the later period of the Abbasid Dynasty, central authority became nominal as warlords fragmented the empire.
-Various regions, including Yemen, established independent or semi-independent regimes under the nominal rule of the caliphate in Baghdad.

-In the early 9th century, a saint and theologian from Medina, Al-Qasim al-Rassi—a descendant of Hasan ibn Ali, the second Shia Imam—formulated the teachings of Zaidism, a Shiite sect.
-By the late 9th century, Al-Qasim's grandson, Yahya bin Hassan, sought to spread Zaidism in Yemen.
-In 893, Yahya traveled to northern Yemen to promote Zaidism but initially failed to gain local support and returned to Medina.

-In 896, tribal leaders from the Saada and Howran regions of northern Yemen invited Yahya to mediate local tribal conflicts.
-In 897, Yahya returned to Saada with his uncle Muhammad bin Qasim and other followers.
-Successfully resolving the conflicts, Yahya gained the support and allegiance of the tribes, who embraced him as their leader, bestowing upon him the title Imam Hadi ("Imam" and "Hadi" both mean "leader" in Arabic).

-Imam Hadi Yahya founded the city of Saada, establishing a theocratic regime that integrated state and religion.
-Saada became the birthplace and stronghold of the Zaydi sect in Yemen.
-Today, Zaydis remain one of Yemen's most influential Islamic sects.
-Saada is also the earliest surviving city with a distinct Arab-Islamic architectural style.

-Since Imam Hadi Yahya hailed from the Ras Hills in Medina, his grandfather, Al-Qasim al-Rassi, earned the title "Rassi" (Arabic for "one who lives in the Ras Hills").
-This gave rise to the dynasty's name, the "Rassi Dynasty."
-The Rassi Dynasty, which ruled Yemen from 893 to 1962, was the longest-reigning dynasty in the country's history, lasting over a thousand years.
-Saada is recognized as the birthplace of the Rassi Dynasty.
+In the later period of the Abbasid Dynasty, the warlords were divided, and the centralized power existed in name only, and various territories of the empire, including Yemen, established a group of independent or semi-independent regimes of the caliphate of Baghdad.
+At the beginning of the 9th century, the saint who lived in the holy city of Medina in Islam (the descendant of Hasan ibn Ali, the second Shia imam who claimed to be the Hashemite family), the theologian Al-Qasim al-Rassi formulated the teachings of Zaid, a Shiite sect.
+At the end of the 9th century, Qasim's grandson Yahya bin Hassan decided to preach in Yemen and develop the cause of the Zaydis.
+In 893, Yahya came to the north of Yemen to promote the teachings of Zaydism, but at first he did not get the support of the local people, so he returned to his hometown of Medina.
+In 896, some tribal leaders from the Saada and Howran areas in northern Yemen invited Yahya to return to Yemen to mediate local tribal conflicts.
+In 897, Yahya returned to Saada with his uncle Muhammad bin Qasim (son of Qasim Rasi) and some other followers, successfully mediating the local tribal conflict and obtaining their Support and allegiance, and are embraced as their leader, titled "Imam Hadi" ("Imam" and "Hadi" both mean leader in Arabic).
+Imam Hadi Yahya ordered the construction of the city of Sa'da, where the Imam regime of the integration of state and religion was established, and Sa'da became the birthplace and permanent foothold of the Zayd faction in Yemen.
+The land, Saada is also the first surviving city with a unique Arab-Islamic architectural style, and the Zaydis are still one of the most influential Islamic sects in Yemen.
+Since Imam Hadi Yahya's hometown was in Ras Hills in Medina, his grandfather Qasem Rassi was named "Rasi" (Arabic means those who live in Ras Hills).
+Because of his nickname, the dynasty he created was called the "Lasi Dynasty".
+It was the longest reigning dynasty in Yemen's history (893–1962), more than a thousand years, and Sada was the birthplace of the Lassi Dynasty.

-Since its founding in the Middle Ages, Saada has served as a key trading hub, facilitating the export of goods from northern Yemen to what is now Saudi Arabia.
-Caravans traveling along the spice route passed through villages surrounding Saada.

-The medieval old city of Saada was constructed using traditional methods, showcasing its historical heritage.
-Surrounding the old city is a bustling new town, characterized by typical streets, garage-like workshops, and Arabian-style shops, reflecting the region's vibrant culture and economy.
+Since the founding of the city in the Middle Ages, Saada has been a trading hub for the export of goods north of Yemen to what is today Saudi Arabia.
+Caravans on the spice road pass through villages around Saada.
+The medieval old city of Saada was built in traditional ways, and around the old city there is a bustling new town with typical streets, garage-like workshops and typical Arabian-style shops.

-After the death of Imam Hadi Yahya, his sons successively served as Imams.
-However, the teachings of the Zaydi sect allow for the selection of any holy descendant—a term referring to descendants of Muhammad from the Hashemite family—as Imam, meaning the position is not strictly hereditary.
-Despite this, the vast majority of Yemen's Imams have been descendants of the Rassi Dynasty (and later the collateral Qasim Dynasty since 1597).

-The Yemeni Imamate ruled intermittently, with its authority challenged by foreign powers such as the Fatimid Caliphate, the Ayyubid Dynasty, the Mamluk Sultanate, and the Ottoman Empire.
-It also faced competition from native Yemeni dynasties like the Rasulid and Tahirid Dynasties, leading to periods where the Rassi Dynasty's rule was interrupted.

-Although Saada’s status as the capital of the Imamate was often overshadowed by other cities, such as Sana’a, Shibam, Zabid, or Taiz, the mountainous northwestern region of Yemen, where Saada is located, remained the Imamate’s final stronghold throughout its history.
+After Imam Hadi Yahya died, his sons successively served as Imams, but the teachings of the Zaid sect stipulate that as long as they are holy descendants (that is, descendants of Muhammad, the founder of Islam of the Hashemite family), they can be selected as Imams.
+Imams are not necessarily hereditary.
+Nonetheless, the vast majority of Yemen's imams are descendants of the Rathi dynasty (the collateral Qasim dynasty since 1597).
+The Yemeni Imam Dynasty ruled from time to time, and it was conquered by foreign invaders such as the Fatimid Dynasty, the Ayyubid Dynasty, the Mamluk Sultanate and the Ottoman Empire, and it has also experienced Rasul The rule of Yemen native dynasties such as Dynasty and Tahir Dynasty, the succession of Laxi Dynasty was not continuous.
+Although Sa'da's status as the capital of the Imam's regime is often replaced by other cities (such as Sana, Sahara, Surah, Taiz, etc.), the mountainous northwest of Yemen where Sa'da is located has always been the Imam Dynasty the last fortress.